 Swamp Rabbit sipped whiskey and shook his head.
-“That’s what you said when David Bowie died.
+“That’s what you said when David Bowie checked out.
 End of an era.
 Maybe it’s just the end of your era.”

 “OK, Charlie was cool,” Swamp Rabbit said.
-“But rock & roll drummers are a dime a dozen, doncha think?”
+“But rock ‘n’ roll drummers are a dime a dozen, doncha think?”

 Swamp Rabbit, who is at least 20 years my junior, refilled his dirty glass.
 “You’re living in the past,” he said.
 “The Stones ain’t made no great songs since Reagan was president.”

 I told him great songs still sound great decades after they first appear, which is why many young music fans like old Rolling Stones hits.
 Music that fades quickly into the past is often music that wasn’t very good to begin with.

 He stroked his skimpy goatee.
 “Blah blah.
 Every generation thinks the music they grew up listening to is special.”